 Foreigner Edition of the directory

-The 1,088 properties in the directory include approximately 280 foreigner-eligible units across Johor, KL, Selangor, Penang, and Melaka — pre-filtered for the foreign buyer cost stack.
-The three alternatives above are a subset of what is in there.
+The Foreigner Edition covers 309 foreigner-eligible cashflow-positive units across KL, Johor, Penang, Selangor, and other states, each pre-filtered for the foreign buyer cost stack.
+The Johor positives discussed above are part of that set.

 If you are evaluating a specific Forest City listing rather than the generic 2BR example above:

-1. Pull the real asking price.
-Not the sub-project starting price — the actual asking price on the specific unit.
+- Pull the real asking price.
+Not the sub-project starting price, the actual asking price on the specific unit.
 Forest City prices have moved significantly since initial launch.

-2. Pull 3 recent rental listings for the same sub-development.
-If you cannot find 3, the rental market for that unit type is too thin to model reliably — that is itself a finding.
+- Pull 3 recent rental listings for the same sub-development.
+If you cannot find 3, the rental market for that unit type is too thin to model reliably, and that is itself a finding.

-5. Apply the maintenance fee from the actual JMB schedule.
-Some Forest City sub-projects charge RM 0.35 to RM 0.45 per square foot — high by Johor standards because the facilities load is heavy.
+- Apply the maintenance fee from the actual JMB schedule.
+Some Forest City sub-projects charge RM 0.35 to RM 0.45 per square foot, high by Johor standards because the facilities load is heavy.

-6. Compare against the three alternatives above.
+- Compare against the mainland Johor positives.
 If the Forest City unit still wins after honest assumptions, buy it.
-If not, the alternatives are there.
+If not, the foreigner-eligible mainland options our screening flags are there.

 The bottom line